IRB Review of Grant Applications

 - What portion of the grant must be submitted?

 - Investigators must submit a copy of the entire proposal (exclusive of apendices).
-If a grant is linked to multiple IRB protocols then the IRB needs to know which protocols so that they can all be reviewed.
-Only one copy of the grant proposal is required in the IRB office.
+If a grant is linked to multiple IRB protocols then a copy of the grant proposal should be attached to each submission in myIRB.
 The IRB cannot review a protocol unless the entire grant application has been submitted.

 - What exactly is the IRB looking for?